 5 financial tips for high school grads as they head to post-secondary

 The months before starting university may be the most fun of your life, full of graduation parties and summer celebrations.
-It's important, however, to take some time away from the festivities to sort your finances.
-Money troubles are behind most dropouts, and you certainly don't want a lack of planning now to derail your plans for the future.
+But those months are also a good time to take a good look at your finances and figure out what you'll need and how you'll make it happen.
+Money troubles are behind most dropouts, and the last thing you want is a lack of planning now to derail your plans for the future.

 Set a budget

-Start by figuring out how much money you have coming in—from parents, scholarships, grants, previously established savings, part-time or summer jobs, and loans.
-Then determine how much will be going out to cover fixed expenses such as tuition, rent, insurance, car payments, and utility bills.
+Start by figuring out how much money you have coming in—from parents, scholarships, grants, previously established savings, part-time or summer jobs and loans.
+Then do the math and figure out how much will be going out to cover fixed expenses such as tuition, rent, insurance, car payments, and utility bills.
+You know, all that fun stuff that goes along with college and university.
 Whatever is left should be divided to cover food, books, entertainment, activity fees, gas, bus fare, clothing, personal care products, and other miscellaneous expenses.
 Ask your parents or older friends and relatives if you aren't sure how much to budget for unfamiliar expenses.

 Loans must be paid back, and parents can't always cover all the costs of university, so it may be worthwhile to line up a part-time or seasonal job.
 Depending on how much assistance you have from other sources, your job may cover anything from tuition expenses, to books, to groceries, to a fabulous spring break.

-Working during the school term while keeping high marks in classes is a challenge, but many students find summer jobs beneficial.
+Working during the school term while keeping your grades up can be challenging, but many students are able to make it work.
+And most students find summer jobs essential to covering their costs.
 In addition to beefing up your budget, you will learn the ins and outs of the working world.
 You may even build networks that will help with your post-university job search.

 If your university is within commuting distance to your parents' home, you may be able to cut your living expenses in half by waiting until after graduation to move out.

-If living at home is not an option, carefully calculate the costs of the various housing options available.
-These may include on-campus housing and apartment living, either on your own or with roommates.
-In addition to the cost of rent, be sure to consider gas and commuting, maintenance fees, utilities, parking, and discounted meal plans tied to university housing.
+If living at home won’t work, carefully calculate the costs of the various housing options available.
+These may include on-campus housing and apartment living – either on your own or with roommates.
+In addition to the cost of rent, be sure to consider gas and commuting, maintenance fees, utilities, parking and discounted meal plans tied to university housing.